Can you style your hair with heat without damaging your hair?

 There are studies coming out stating that styling with heat isn’t quite as damaging as people once thought because there are so many products out there that help with heat styling protection.
+Read further to see 7 tips for styling with heat to prevent damaged hair.

 While some still choose not to heat style, for those of you who can’t seem to stay away from it, know that it’s not just about the products you’re using to protect your hair from the heat, but also about the products you use in the shower, and after you heat style.